cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 Validating `has` expressions relies on information specified in the [schema](../schema/schema.html#schema) about what entity and record types have what attributes, and which attributes might be optional.
 Suppose we have expression `context has role`.
 It can have the following types:

-- Type `Boolean` if the schema says `context` has a `role` attribute which is not required, i.e., it's optional
+- Type `boolean` if the schema says `context` has a `role` attribute which is not required, i.e., it's optional
 - Type `True` if the schema says `context` has a `role` attribute which _is_ required, which means the expression will always evaluate to `true`
 - Type `False` if the schema says `context` does not have a `role` attribute, which means that the expression will always evaluate to `false`